Home

 This old Belgium breed is said to have origins that date back to the time of Julius Caesar.
 Historians believe that the bird descended from the Belgium breed called the Brakel, that dates back to 1416 where descriptions appeared in writings.

 This breed noticeably differs from the Brakel in many ways.
 For instance, it is smaller than the Brakel, and the male lacks side and saddle feathers that the Brakel has.
-Some historians attribute these to the poorer soil conditions in the Campine area where the breed originated.
+Some historians attribute these to the poor soil conditions in the Campine area where the breed originated.

 The breed did go through a tough time after WWII where it almost died out.
 Breeders came to the rescue and built the breed back up.
 Although it is still a rare breed today, it is stable.

 The birds are chatty, but friendly and are good foragers and fliers.
 Because of their lustrous plumage, they are treated as ornamental birds in North America, but don't let that fool you.
-They are excellent layers of medium-size, white eggs-sometimes reportedly laying more than two-hundred eggs per year.
-The hens also rarely go broody.

 This breed was first recognized by the APA in 1914.